cosmopetrich/vcpkg-action/README.md

 - No default value for triplet.
 The naming scheme used by vspkg is strange (compare settings in `x64-windows` and `x64-linux`).
 - Not tested on MacOS runners at this stage.
 Might still work there?

-Possible future features include.
+Possible future improvements include.

-- Test binary caching
-- Support for arbitrary overlay ports.
+- Support for arbitrary overlay triplets.
   - Will add this if/when I need it.

 ## Usage